jeffery-martin/financial-analytics-hub/README.md

 # 💼 Financial Analytics Hub

 Welcome to my public portfolio of financial analytics projects.
 This repository highlights the intersection of financial strategy, business performance management, and modern data infrastructure.
-From revenue pacing and target modeling to spend allocations and P\&L automation, these projects are built to support better decision-making through trustworthy data and scalable pipelines.
+From revenue pacing and target modeling to spend allocations and P&L automation, these projects are built to support better decision-making through trustworthy data and scalable pipelines.

 Each project blends technical execution — using Databricks, Delta Lake, and Power BI — with a finance-first lens to deliver insights that drive operational and strategic outcomes.